jrstarke/TweetSeeker/README.md

 and then tell django where it can find the settings file.
 This can be done using the `--settings=twitter_explorer.settings` flag.

+By default, django is not set up to serve static files, such as the css template used by TweetSeeker.
+To make this work, we have defined a variable in settings called `DEBUG_STATIC_DIR`.
+This will tell django's `runserver` to serve these file, while debug is turned on, and we are working with the development build.

 Finally, you should set the [TEMPLATES_DIRS](https://docs.djangoproject.com/en/dev/ref/settings/#template-dirs) variable.
 This should be an absolute path to tell django where it can find all of the templates.
 This should point to the layout/templates directory under the project.